 Amsterdam Central Station [Centraal Station] is the city’s main public transportation hub.

 Nearly all trams and buses operated by GVB, the Municipal Transportation Service1, start or end their route here.
 So do many of the regional buses, as well as most of the metro lines.

 All tram stops are at the front of the station, which faces Amsterdam Centrum — the medieval center of town.

-Most buses have stops in the bus terminal at the rear of Central Station, which faces the river IJ and (across the river) Amsterdam Noord.
+Almost all of the buses have stops in the terminal at the rear of Central Station.
+The bus station faces the river IJ and (across the river) Amsterdam Noord.
 Signs inside the station will direct you to IJzijde (If you pronounce it like ‘eyesight’ most people will know what you mean).

-But note: at present many buses still stop across the water at the front of the station.
+But note: some of the night buses still stop across the water at the front of the station.
 Consult the map below to find your boarding spot.

-Entrances to the Metro subway lines are just outside the front of the train station — as well as on the IJzijde (rear side).
+Entrances to the Metro subway lines (‘the underground’) are just outside the front of the train station — as well as on the IJzijde (rear side).